What's the best cad program

 • It has a substantial learning curve - I watched FreeCAD tutorials on youtube: MangoJelly FreeCAD youtube tutorials

-• It is fully open source, has a large community and a new release is in release candidate status
+• It is fully open source, has a large community and, at the time of this post, a new release is in the works.

 • It has a number of "work benches" that enable you to assemble and animate the parts of your project.